 17. Update your church’s resource guides

-If you have not already done so, now is a good time to order Church Compensation – 2nd Edition: From Strategic Plan to Compliance by Elaine Sommerville and preorder the 2023 edition of Richard Hammar’s Church & Clergy Tax Guide.
-These resources will help you properly answer the various tax, payroll, and compensation questions that will invariably arise throughout the coming year.
+Now is a good time to order Church Compensation – 2nd Edition: From Strategic Plan to Compliance by Elaine Sommerville.
+It’s also a good time to preorder the 2024 edition of Richard Hammar’s Church & Clergy Tax Guide.
+Both can help answer the various tax, payroll, and compensation questions that will invariably arise next year.